Cythonic1/library_system/README.md

 and admin users.

 ### backend
-- Implement authentication and authorization in the API (Fast API)
+- Implement authentication and authorization in the API (Fast API) [Done]
-- Implement CRUD endpoints for the books
+- Implement CRUD endpoints for the books [Done]
 - endpoints to send notification to the user
 - endpoint to check the if the notification where access then check them
 - endpoint to view user current borrowed books and the deadline to return them.
+[80% Done]
 - endpoint to check if the user miss the return date then fee with present

 ### frontend